17th September 2017

 - The Race Series

 - The races will be governed by the rules as defined in The Racing Rules of Sailing 2017 – 2020 (RRS), the prescriptions of the RYA, the Sailing Instructions, this Notice of Race and the rules of the Class Association.

 - The number of races is indicative only and will depend on weather conditions.

 - Registration will be on arrival at Hampton Sailing Club

-- Entry forms for each event sailed must be submitted with the £12 entry fee (per event and cash or cheque only) before racing.
+- Entry forms for each event sailed must be submitted with the £10 entry fee (per event and cash, cheque only or card) before racing.

 - Sailing Instructions will be available at registration.